Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

     Restoration (for non-healing, None-damaging spells E.g turn undead)
 ```

 Illusion will gain XP for targeted spells depending on the target, the higher the level, and the longer you keep the spell on a target the more XP you'll gain.
 Also XP are granted not per cast like in vanilla, but instead a continuous stream of XP while they remain active.
-For spells such as darkvision, this is as long you can keep the spell active though its upkeep. for mind control spells, this is as long as the target remains afflicted and doesnt break free.
+For spells such as dark-vision, this is as long you can keep the spell active though its upkeep. for mind control spells, this is as long as the target remains afflicted and doesnt break free.

 For other magic schools, your skills increase based upon how much raw damage you cause/heal, on top of the magicka cost XP = % of Damage Done * Skill Usage Multiplier